Click here to Skip to main content

 You build your application's GUI exactly like you build a web site - create pages using HTML all starting from index.html.

 Now you need to make the HTML invoke your C++ methods.
-There are two things you can do:
+There are three things you can do:

 • Create include methods which generate HTML to be included in the web pages

-• Create action methods called by webem when the user clicks on buttons in the web page
+• Create action methods called by webem when the user clicks on buttons in the web page.
+These can be simple buttons, or html forms.

 • Create "web controls", a combination of the previous two where an include method generates a form which invokes an action method when the user clicks on a button - the "Calendar" example application shows how to create a control to display and update a database table.